Operation Ezra and Nehemiah: Airlift

 In March 1951, the Israeli government organized an airlift operation.
 Waiting in Baghdad was a tense and difficult period.
 Some 50,000 Jews signed up in one month, and two months later there were 90,000 on the list.
 This mass movement stunned the Iraqi government, which had not expected the number of immigrants to exceed 8,000, and feared that administrative institutions run by Jews might collapse.
 At the same time, the Zionist movement issued a manifesto calling on the Jews to sign up for immigration.
 It started with the following: "O, Zion, flee, daughter of Babylon," and concluded thus: "Jews!
 Israel is calling you — come out of Babylon!".

-The operation was conducted by the Near East Transport Company and the Israeli national airline El Al. The flights began in mid-May 1951, when Iraqi Jews were airlifted to Cyprus, from where they were flown to Israel.
+The operation was conducted by the Near East Transport Company and the Israeli national airline El Al. The Near East Transport Company had been founded in 1950 by James Wooten, who as president of Alaska Airlines had directed the airlift of Yemenite Jews in Operation Magic Carpet.
+The flights began in mid-May 1951, when Iraqi Jews were airlifted to Cyprus, from where they were flown to Israel.
 Several months later, a giant airlift operated directly from Baghdad to Lod Airport.
 Operation Ezra and Nehemiah ended in early 1952, leaving only about 6,000 Jews in Iraq.
 Most of the 2,800-year-old Jewish community immigrated to Israel.